gbxyz/unbound-block-hosts/README.md

 devices (such as smart phones and tablets) which don't support a local hosts file.

+# REQUIREMENTS

+On FreeBSD, you will need www/p5-libwww.

 # USAGE

 unbound-block-hosts supports the following arguments: